 Choosing the Right AC Size

+Correctly sizing your AC unit is the first step in keeping your home at the perfect temperature without draining your energy or money.
 Many homeowners make the mistake of thinking that bigger is always better when it comes to air conditioners.
-But an oversized unit can actually cause problems like rapid cycling and increased humidity.
-On the other hand, an undersized unit will struggle to meet your demands and lead to higher energy bills and a shorter lifespan for your AC.
+However, an oversized unit can cause rapid cycling and increased humidity, while an undersized unit will struggle to cool effectively, resulting in higher energy bills and a shorter lifespan.

 2 Comments.
 Leave new